This is just a simple list of all the reasons I love working with encaustic paint:

 10. No cleaning brushes.
 I can't say this enough.
 NO CLEANING BRUSHES.
 There is no removing the wax from a brush, so the rule is one brush to one color.
 This might be considered expensive, but encaustic doesn’t require expensive brushes, only natural bristle so that the heat doesn’t melt them.
 When I'm finished painting I just turn off the hot plate, take the torch head off, and walk away.

 Now don't get me wrong.
 Eventually, I do have to clean up.
 The metal tools, empty paint cups, and hot plate will be covered in wax drippings.
 But there is no water or solvents involved.
 To clean up just get everything hot.
 I use my heat gun to warm up my tools and then wipe them off.
 I set empty paint cups in the hot plate and turn it on until they are hot and then pick them up with a pair of pliers and wipe them off.
-I then turn off the hot plate and wipe out the inside with a few paper towels.
+I then turn off the hot plate and wipe off the surface with a few paper towels.
 Usually takes less than 5 minutes to clean it all up.

 12. It's archival.
 Encaustic has been around for a very very long time.
 Paints made from color pigments suspended in wax are still around from ancient times.
 That is just very cool.